qq831799/developer-zone/docs/Implement Features/Alerts.md

 ![alert-card](../_img/alert-card.png)

-At this time, the Alert is not yet set up.
-The Portal sends the following `v2/notifyPluginAlarmUpate` to the plugin for the initialization.
+Everytime a plugin comes online, the Portal transmits the latest alert settings of the group to the plugin.
+In this example,the Alert is not yet set up.
+The Portal sends the following `v2/notifyPluginAlarmUpate` to deploy the latest settings.

 ```json